jkru3/digital-garden/content/good communication.md

 ---
 tags:
-  - draft
+  - freeform
-  - abstract
+  - ditty
 ---
-in one sentence: *say less and express more*
+good communication is all about *saying less and expressing more*

-In many sentences: